-Leaders should look for trends in the business environment to develop successful strategies and gain advantange.
+Leaders should look for trends in the business environment to develop successful strategies and gain an advantage.

-• Optimism is high following a prompt recovery from the recent financial crisis and there are a number of business trends to watch in 2011.
+• Despite challenges regarding inflation and economic volatility, optimism is high following a prompt recovery from the recent financial crisis and there are a number of business trends to watch in 2011.

-• India is increasingly being recognised as a key emerging market due to its large untapped potential – particularly in its rural markets.
+• India is increasingly being recognised as a key emerging market due to its largely untapped potential – particularly in its rural markets.

 • As the Indian economy grows, sustainable development will become an ever important part of the agenda